-CPS seeks to place every child who requires out-of-home care in a placement that addresses his or her unique needs.
-Within the constraints of available resources and when consistent with the needs of the child, the order of placement preference is:
+DCS seeks to place every child who requires out-of-home care in a placement that addresses his or her unique needs.
+No single factor shall be the sole determining factor in the selection of a placement.
+Within the constraints of available resources and when consistent with the needs of the child, DCS seeks to place a child:

-- With a parent, a grandparent, adult siblings and members of the child's extended family; or with persons who have a significant relationship with the child; - With minor siblings who are also in care, unless there is documented evidence that placement together is detrimental to one of the children. - In close proximity to the parents' home; preferably within the child's own school district; - In a setting that can promote stability for the child by minimizing placement moves. - In the least restrictive placement that will meet his/her needs; and with caregivers who can communicate in the child's language in the following order of preference: - licensed foster home; - therapeutic foster care; - ♦ group home;
+- With minor siblings who are also in care, unless there is documented evidence that placement together is detrimental to one of the children. - In close proximity to the parents' home; preferably within the child's own school district; - In a setting that can promote stability for the child by minimizing placement moves. - In the least restrictive placement that will meet his/her needs; - With caregivers who can communicate in the child's language